-A good picnic basket or hamper will make al fresco summer eating a whole lot more convenient.
-Read our review of top containers for carrying picnic food.
+A good picnic basket or hamper will make al fresco eating a whole lot more convenient this summer.
+Discover our top product picks.

 You can't beat a traditional picnic, especially if you find the perfect picnic basket.
-Whether you need a simple basket for transporting your own picnic paraphernalia and food, or something to hold the full works, including glasses, plates, cutlery, a bottle opener, cool bags and more, a good-quality picnic hamper should make eating al fresco a breeze.
+Whether you need a simple basket for transporting food, or something to hold the full works, including glasses, plates, cutlery, a bottle opener, cool bags and more, a good-quality picnic hamper should make eating al fresco a breeze.
 We have complied our list of the best picnic hampers and baskets for various needs, whether you’re looking for a small hamper for two or a basket with top sustainability credentials.

 Which picnic hamper should I buy?